streamr-dev/network/README.md

 Useful for generating test data to be published to a stream with `publish`, e.g.:
 ```
-streamr generate | streamr publish streamId apiKey
+streamr generate | streamr publish <streamId> --privateKey <key>
 ```

 ### list
-Fetch a list of streams that are accessible to the given api key
+Fetch a list of streams that are accessible to the user authenticated by the private key
 ```
-streamr list apiKey
+streamr list --privateKey <key>
 ```

 ### show
 Show detailed information about a specific stream
 ```
-streamr show streamId apiKey
+streamr show <streamId> --privateKey <key>
 ```

 ### create
 Create a new stream
 ```
-streamr create name apiKey
+streamr create <name> --privateKey <key>
 ```

 ### resend